Pass your driving test with all the latest driving test methods, help and tips to pass your driving test first time?

-The current national pass rate (2012-2013) is 47.1% which means that less than half the people taking the UK practical driving test pass.
-This is an incredibly low figure when you consider that an DSA approved driving instructor (ADI) will only let a pupil take the practical driving test if they believe the learner can drive to the test standard.
-So why are over half the learners failing the driving test and what can you do to make sure you are not in the 52.9% that fail their driving test?
+The current national pass rate (2013-2014) is under 50% which means that less than half the people taking the UK practical driving test pass.
+This is an incredibly low figure when you consider that an DVSA approved driving instructor (ADI) will only let a pupil take the practical driving test if they believe the learner can drive to the test standard.
+So why are over half the learners failing the driving test and what can you do to make sure you are not in the 50% that fail their driving test?
 Check out your local pass rates on our test centre pages.

 Driving test nerves, lack of planning and not being able to drive to your normal driving standard on the driving test are the main reasons for failing the practical test.
 These problems can manifest themselves in a variety of ways and situations such as: Poor clutch control (stalling).
 Leaving things to late, such as not planning that traffic lights may change or braking late for a junction.
 Struggling to make decisions as you would normally do possibly when dealing with parked vehicles and oncoming traffic or emerging onto a roundabout.

 So what can you do to help yourself deal with the above problems so that you can drive to your best and pass your driving test?
 The good news is if you really want to pass there are ways you can improve your driving and pass 1st time.

 First you will need to be prepared to put in a little bit of preparation time and effort before your test, as without good preparation for your test your chances of passing first time are not great.
 Don’t just take our word for it take a look at the DSA’s own driving test centre statistic’s (see our test centres page).
 However with just a very small amount of extra preparation before the test the difference in the numbers of pupils passing is huge!